honest comparison

 • Reformer pick-a-spot

 OfferingTree does not ship the floor-plan-plus-spot-booking pattern.
 For brick-and-mortar pilates studios where reformer pick-a-spot is the core booking experience, this is a hard gap.
-Junocal Starter at $39 a month includes the drag-and-drop floor plan editor, touch-friendly client booking, real-time out-of-order rerouting, and the per-class toggle.
+Junocal Starter at $15 a month includes the drag-and-drop floor plan editor, touch-friendly client booking, automatic rerouting when a spot goes out of action, and the per-class toggle.
 If your studio runs reformer classes with assigned positions, OfferingTree is honestly not the right tool regardless of price; Junocal handles the core operation where OfferingTree handles a different operation.

-Both tools support cohorts and recurring class bookings, but Junocal ships term-based courses as a real scheduling primitive: a term is a fixed set of sessions on a fixed slot with a single instructor, paid up-front, with native swap rules and refund-with-medical-doc workflow.
-OfferingTree's cohort handling is well-developed for yoga teacher training but uses simpler schedule primitives that work fine for cohort cohorts and less cleanly for the UK-style eight-week term-based pilates blocks where swap rules and partial refunds are operationally significant.
+Both tools support cohorts and recurring class bookings, but Junocal builds term-based courses in: a term is a fixed set of sessions on a fixed slot with one instructor, paid up-front, with swap rules and a refund-with-medical-doc flow ready to use.
+OfferingTree's cohort handling is well-developed for yoga teacher training but uses simpler scheduling tools that work fine for ongoing cohorts and less cleanly for the UK-style eight-week term-based pilates blocks, where swap rules and partial refunds matter day to day.

 • Stripe Connect Standard with full account ownership